Dpanchan/Data-structures/README.md

 # linkedtree
-This project determines the linked lists and trees using python language.
+This project creates the linked lists and trees using python language.